nanajjar/PythonBasics2/README.md

 # PythonBasics2
-This repository includes code for ITSC 3155 - UNCC
+This repository includes starter code for ITSC 3155 - UNCC